sandeepsa1/dsa/02 Arrays/03-two-pointer-technique/README.md

 1. <b>Two Sum Problem</b>: Finds two numbers in an array that sum up to a target value.
 2. <b>K Sum Problem</b>: Finds <b>K</b> numbers in an array that sum up to a target value.
 3. <b>Array duplicate removal</b>: Remove duplicate elements from an array.
+4. <b>Container With Most Water</b>: Finding two vertical lines in an array that, together with the x-axis, form a container that can hold the maximum amount of water.

 ### 1. Two Sum Problem